9 players who did next to nothing at Tottenham… but shone after leaving

 The Spaniard wasted no time hitting his stride back in Italy, though, joining Genoa in 2014 and finishing his first season there as the club’s top scorer with 13 league goals.

 After a slight hiccup in Rome, he joined Torino (initially on loan) and produced two double-figure seasons supporting Andrea Belotti.
-It turns out Spurs genuinely had an eye for talent after all.
+It turns out Spurs had an eye for talent after all.

 El Hamdaoui is another who was expected to kick on after joining Spurs as a youngster.
 In a way he did kick on, but he had to leave the club first.

-After a hot 18 months with Excelsior, he moved to Tottenham with a view to, well, at least playing more than the 0 games he managed.
+After a hot 18 months with Excelsior, he moved to Tottenham with a view to, well, at least playing more than the zero games he managed.
 A few years later, though, he tore through the Eredivisie with Louis van Gaal’s AZ as they won a shock title off the back of his 23 league goals.

 Another 20-goal season followed the next year, while the one after saw him win a second Dutch title with Ajax, again finishing as his team’s top scorer.
 If only Spurs had been more patient.